SmokinCaterpillar/pypet/doc/source/introduction.rst

         z=traj.x * traj.y
         traj.f_add_result('z',z, comment='I am the product of two values!')

-This is our simulation function `multiply`.
+This is our simulation function ``multiply``.
 The function makes use of a :class:`~pypet.trajectory.Trajectory` container which manages our parameters.
-To be precise here, `traj` is in fact a :class:`~pypet.trajectory.SingleRun` container and not a full *trajectory*.
+Here the *trajectory* holds a particular parameter space point, i.e. a particular choice of :math:`x` and :math:`y`.
+In general a *trajectory* contains many parameter settings, i.e. choices of points sampled from the parameter space.
+Thus, by sampling points from the space one follows a trajectory through the parameter space - therefore the name of the container.

+Moreover, the *envrionment* will take care that the function ``multiply`` is called with each choice of parameters once.
-The full *trajectory* contains all parameter combinations for which we want to evaluate our simulation.
-This concept of parameter exploration will be introduced soon below.
+The underlying concept of parameter exploration will be introduced soon below.
-Yet, a *single run* is a reduced version of a full *trajectory* that usually only contains one particular parameter combination and not the full explored parameter ranges.
-But for convenience over the course of this documentation, I also use the variable ``traj`` in the individual runs to refer to a *single run* container.
-You can treat a *single run* and operate with this container almost in the same way as a *trajectory*, apart from slightly reduced functionality.

 We can access the parameters simply by natural naming, as seen above via ``traj.x`` and ``traj.y``.
 The value of `z` is simply added as a result to the ``traj`` container.

-After the definition of the job that we want to simulate, we create an environment which will run the simulation.
+After the definition of the job that we want to simulate, we create an *environment* which will run the simulation.

 .. code-block:: python